ChristianChiarulli/ChristianChiarulli/README.md

 🗒️ Updates and Notes

-- i3 broke on me after a recent update, guess it's time to man up and move to [DWM](https://dwm.suckless.org/)
+- NVCode is now LunarVim, it will be focused on reducing unecessary plugins while creating a strong base to build off of.
 - If you HAVE to use VSCode, use [VSCodium](https://vscodium.com/)